Fern Cates

 • 29 November 2023

-Fern is from Shropshire, but now lives in Chamonix, France, and works with GB Snowsport & Snowsport Scotland as a GB Para Nordic coach, spending most of summer coaching on rollerskis before taking athletes to international competitions in winter.
+Fern is from Shropshire, but now lives in Chamonix, France, from where she works as a team GB cross-country ski & para Nordic national performance coach.
+Basically she coaches skiers to get to Olympic and Paralympic level.
+Fern spends most of the summer coaching on rollerskis before taking athletes to international competitions in winter.
 She holds the Level 3 ISIA Nordic Ski Teacher qualification and is a Nordic Ski Trainer for BASI.
 Growing up, Fern was a competitive open water swimmer and alpine skier before seeing nordic skiing on TV which soon became her dream sport, at eighteen she left the midlands for Sweden where she studied political science as a full time athlete in the British Nordic Ski Team, training alongside Olympic medalists and competing at World Championship level until 2018.
-She returned to UK for a while and coached the London XC Ski Club before moving to the Alps.
+She returned to the UK for a while and coached the London XC Ski Club before moving to the Alps.
 In her spare time, Fern loves to ski and hike with her dog and is passionate about the accessibility and holistic benefits of nordic skiing for all abilities and types of skiers.

 Since the 18th century there has been a real craze for the Alps, there was a great influx of travellers 'discovering the alps' from scientists and botanists making sense of the land, to alpinists making first ascents and the aristocracy seeking the fresh air.
 Haute-Savoie consists of a small but very important 'nook' of the French Alps , bordering Switzerland and Lake Geneva to the north, and Italy to the east and southeast.
 With the highest mountains in Western Europe as it's back drop and Annecy the "Venice of the Alps " as it's administrative centre, there's no doubt that Haute-Savoie is one of the most beautiful parts of Europe.